madanyc/workfront-learn.en/help/custom-data/custom-forms/custom-forms-edit-a-custom-form.md

 ---
-title: How to Edit Custom Forms
+title: Edit a Custom Form
 description: Learn how to edit the information on a custom form after it's attaching to an object.
 feature: System Setup and Administration
 type: Tutorial